Zulkhuu/reinforcement-learning/BananaCollector/docs/Report.md

     <img src="plots/learning_rate_vs_batchsize_fcunit.png" height="500px">
 </p>

-Overall larger batch_size tends to result in better result and can handle larger learning rate.
+Overall larger batch size tends to result in better result and can handle larger learning rate.
 Only when the batch size is 256, performance improves when learning rate increase from 0.0005 to 0.001.
 It is reasonable to think that smaller batch sizes can not handle larger learning rate due to noise.

-Best combination in this case is batch size of 256 and learning rate of 0.001 followed by batch size of 64 and learning rate of 0.0005.

 Larger neural network with size of 64 nodes in each layer performs better than smaller network when learning rate is between [5e-5 to 1e-4].
 But when the learning rate increases it becomes difficult to tell which one is better.

+Best combination in this case is batch size of 256, learning rate of 0.001 and Q-network with 32 nodes in each layer.

 ## Buffer size vs Learning rate and Update interval

-Below image shows the relation between learning rate, buffer size and update interval.
+Below image shows the relation between learning rate, replay buffer size and update interval.

 <p align="center">
     <img src="plots/buffer_size_vs_learning_rate_updatet.png" height="500px">